Alper14388/RYU_Micro/README.md

   - **Mininet**: Simulates SDN environments for controlled testing.
   - **gRPC & Protocol Buffers**: Enables efficient communication between microservices.

-- **Performance**:
-  - Low latency (0.072 ms average for 100 ICMP packets).
-  - Minimal memory footprint (13 MB vs. 49 MB for RYU).
-  - Seamless scaling and fault recovery.

-## Architecture

-The system is composed of the following microservices:

-1. **Connection Manager**: Establishes and maintains communication with the OpenFlow switch.
-2. **PacketHandler**: Interprets and processes incoming packets.
-3. **FlowAdd**: Adds flow rules based on packet properties.

 Each microservice runs as a containerized application managed by Kubernetes, ensuring independent scalability and fault isolation.